 I’m going to be honest; I didn’t know that the Allman Brothers lived in a massive home together for a few years.
 But after touring the Big House, I learned so much about the family band.
 Housing the largest collection of Allman Brothers memorabilia found anywhere, it was THE spot that Gregg Allman found the inspiration to write “Please Call Home”.

-Visit the Local Cemeteries
+Fun Things to Do in Macon – Visit the Local Cemeteries

 In the historical district of Downtown Macon sits several old cemeteries, each worthy of checking out.
 Rose Hill, probably the most famous of them all, is the final resting place of the Allman Brothers and it really is something.